vapstack/rbi/README.md

   For `Set`/`BatchSet` it runs on the caller-owned value before RBI starts encoding or batching; for `Patch`/`BatchPatch` it runs on the mutable post-patch value before `BeforeStore`.

-- `BeforeStore` - runs for inserts and updates before RBI encodes the final value.
+* `BeforeStore` - runs for inserts and updates before RBI encodes the final value.
   It may modify `newValue`.

 - `BeforeCommit` - runs inside the Bolt write transaction after the record has been written, but before commit.
 Useful for audit records and other writes to neighboring buckets.

-- `NoAutoBatch` - forces a single `Set`/`Patch`/`Delete` call to bypass the auto-batcher and execute directly.
+* `NoAutoBatch` - forces a single `Set`/`Patch`/`Delete` call to bypass the auto-batcher and execute directly.

 - `CloneFunc` - optional helper for `Set`/`BatchSet` with `BeforeStore`.
   It can be used when the value becomes encodable only after normalization, or simply as a faster cloning path than RBI's fallback msgpack snapshotting.

-- `PatchStrict` - makes `Patch`/`BatchPatch` reject unknown fields.
+* `PatchStrict` - makes `Patch`/`BatchPatch` reject unknown fields.

 Important notes:

 - `BeforeProcess` may run at different stages depending on the write method.
   Do not retain the value pointer after the hook returns.
-- For `Set`/`BatchSet`, `BeforeProcess` mutates the caller-owned value directly.
+With `Set`/`BatchSet`, it mutates the caller-owned value directly.
 RBI does not protect against aliasing and does not restore the value if the later write fails.
-- Auto-batching is only useful for parallel single-record writes from multiple goroutines. `BatchSet`/`BatchPatch`/`BatchDelete` already define their own explicit transaction boundaries.
+- Auto-batching is only useful for parallel single-record writes from multiple goroutines. `Batch*` methods already define their own explicit transaction boundaries.
-- `BeforeProcess`, `BeforeStore`, and `BeforeCommit` remain auto-batchable by default.
-Use `NoAutoBatch` when a specific single-record write should run directly.
 - Under batching/retry, `BeforeProcess` on `Patch`/`BatchPatch`,
   `BeforeStore`, and `BeforeCommit` may run more than once for the same logical write, so external side effects should be idempotent.
+- `BeforeCommit` must use the provided `*bbolt.Tx` directly and must not call methods on the same `DB` instance.
+Depending on execution mode, RBI may hold internal locks while running `BeforeCommit`, so re-entering the same `DB` can deadlock or become mode-dependent.
 - `BeforeCommit` must not modify the bucket managed by RBI itself.

 ## Ordering Limitations